ninabarzh/ipa/content/en/docs/take-back-power/how.md

 - Include:
   - Time and date (e.g. top bar of the phone or computer)
   - The sender or source (who did what)
-  - The action or message in full—*no cropping*
+  - The action or message in full, *no cropping*

 - Best times to screenshot:
   - When messages are edited or deleted